Career Webinar • July 30 • 6pm PT • FREE

 Deceptive Trade Practices Act

-• Who it protects: The DTPA covers individuals, partnerships, corporations, or governmental entities that purchase or lease goods or services.
+• Who it protects: individuals, partnerships, corporations, and government entities that buy or lease goods or services.

-• What is considered 'unconscionable': This refers to actions that take advantage of a person's lack of knowledge or ability to a grossly unfair degree.
+• Unconscionable actions: taking advantage of a consumer's lack of knowledge to a grossly unfair degree.

-• Breach of warranty: The act covers breaches of both express and implied warranties.
+• Warranties: the act covers breaches of both express and implied warranties.

 Answer: B. Failing to disclose known foundation issues to a buyer.